This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Hissy fit: fit of anger, temper tantrum.

-I remember one particular grown-up hissy fit that had something to do with the rat race of getting ready for school and work.
+I remember one particular fit of anger that had something to do with the rat race of getting ready for school and work.
 It involved a hair spray can and how far it was projected down the hall.
 Ya’ll.
 Seriously, I did that.
-No one was harmed during my not so finest hour.
-I’m not proud of that moment.
+No one was harmed during my not-so-finest hour, and I’m not proud of that moment.
 What I am thankful for is that I took my anger out on the hairspray can and not the frustrating party.
 Then there was that time on our honeymoon that I chunked a box of french fries at my beloved while he tried to navigate Orlando traffic.
 I’d love to say my hissy fits were limited to only the above mentioned incidents, but…alas, I cannot.

 That’s the one thing we can do to avoid an explosion.
 Even though it seems like two things, they go together as one, breathing and praying at the same time.
 Calming your nerves and spirit together.